Project Jukebox Survey

 The Alaska Communities of Memory Project was a statewide effort from 1994-1996 funded by the Alaska Humanities Forum to provide an opportunity for people in communities around Alaska to share memories of their community and to reflect on what made their community special.
 These gatherings were held in Bethel, Fairbanks, Homer, Juneau, Kenai-Soldotna, Kotzebue, Nome, Unalaska, and Wasilla.

-This Jukebox, also funded by the Alaska Humanities Forum, highlights some of the storytelling from Nome, Alaska in February 1996, where people talked about the history of life and activities in Nome.
+This Jukebox, created in 2007, was funded by the Alaska Humanities Forum, and highlights some of the storytelling from Nome, Alaska in February 1996, where people talked about the history of life and activities in Nome.
+In 2013, the Nome Communities of Memory Project Jukebox was upgraded from its original HTML format to Drupal.
+The information in this project reflects the context of the original creation date.
+Some information may now be out of date.

 Eight stories were selected from the Nome sessions for inclusion based upon their importance to the overall telling of Nome's history.
 Selection was made by: representatives of the original Nome Communities of Memory organizing committee (Nancy Mendenhall, Bonnie Hahn, Caroline Reader, and Bernadette Stimpfle); Rose Atok Fosdick, a cultural and humanistic advisor on the Jukebox project; and Dr. William Schneider, Curator of Oral History at the University of Alaska Fairbanks.
 Dr. Pat Partnow was the project's independent evaluator.
 The booklet "Communities of Memory: The Lives and Adventures of Nomeites Old and New Through the Seasons...And Through the Years" written and published by George Sabo (Nome, 1997) contains transcripts and photographs from the Nome session.
 George Sabo also produced a video based on the Nome event.